 Santorini Airport (JTR) located north of the village/resort Kamari.
 (Small airport 8th busiest airport in Greece).
 Distance to Thira about 6km.

 Direct flight to Santorini from several European countries including charter flights between April – October and scheduled flights.
 Availability and price comparison with Momondo and Aegean Airlines.
 Direct flights from Athens (40 min) and other Greek airports.
-More information here Santorini airport.
+More information here at Santorini airport.

 The good flight connection to-from Santorini makes it an ideal destination to visit and the Santorini port to be of your start or final destination for your Greek island hopping adventure.
 Island Hoppers, allow plenty of time for your return flight and always plan and arrange an easily accessible final return port of call.
 Play safe is the name of the game, allow a minimum at least one clear day to spare or more.
 Ferries can be cancelled due to very strong winds.